developer-kumamoto/if-menu/readme.txt

 1. Upload `if-menu` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Enable conditional statements for your Menu Items in Appearance -> Menus page
+3. Enable visibility rules for your Menu Items in Appearance -> Menus page

 == Frequently Asked Questions ==